Hettie Anderson: Biography

-The painter and educator Kenyon Cox wrote of her winged image alongside Sherman’s statue, “She has a certain fierce wildness of aspect, but her rapt gaze and half-open mouth indicate the seer of visions.”
+The painter and educator Kenyon Cox wrote of her winged image alongside Sherman's statue, “She has a certain fierce wildness of aspect, but her rapt gaze and half-open mouth indicate the seer of visions.”
 The inclusion of an African-American model on coins and a Civil War monument is said to have “caused some stir.”
 But for some observers of Victory, "it must have seemed especially fitting" for the figure of a Black woman "to lead the triumphant Union commander on his way."
 The independent researcher William E. Hagans, who was Anderson's cousin and researched her extensively, concluded that her image ranked "as the nation's most celebrated image of Liberty" surpassed only by "the French-born lady carrying the torch in New York Harbor."

-She served as French's muse for works including bronze reliefs on the doors of the Boston Public Library; cemetery memorials to Rutherfurd Stuyvesant in New Jersey, Jesse Parker Williams in Atlanta, and the Melvin brothers in Concord, Massachusetts; The Spirit of Life, a memorial to the financier and philanthropist Spencer Trask in Saratoga Springs, New York; and Sculpture, a marble allegorical figure of a sculptress alongside the steps of the Saint Louis Art Museum (collection no. 159:1913).
+She served as French's muse for works including bronze reliefs on the doors of the Boston Public Library; cemetery memorials to Rutherfurd Stuyvesant in New Jersey, Jesse Parker Williams in Atlanta, and the Melvin brothers in Concord, Massachusetts; The Spirit of Life, a memorial to the financier and philanthropist Spencer Trask in Saratoga Springs, New York; and Sculpture, a marble allegorical figure of a woman sculptor alongside the steps of the Saint Louis Art Museum (collection no. 159:1913).
 It is draped in classical garb, handles a mallet and chisels, and cradles two partly finished human figures emerging from a stone block.
 It was based on a work in staff (plaster) that French had exhibited at the 1904 Louisiana Purchase Exposition.

 In the 1910s, French and Longman helped Anderson land a job as an attendant in classrooms at the Metropolitan Museum.
 Many of her Columbia relatives also moved to New York, including a cousin, Henry Allen Wallace, a civil servant who wrote for the Journal of Negro History.
 Around 1920, Anderson's mental health declined, and she left her museum job.
 She was still living at 698 Amsterdam at the time of her death, due to heart failure (her family's Columbia property was sold in 1937).
 "Model" was the profession recorded on her death certificate.
 Her brother's five surviving children inherited her estate.
-She is buried in the Lee family plot at Columbia's Elmwood Cemetery, alongside her mother, in an unmarked grave.
+She is buried in the Lee family plot at Columbia's Elmwood Cemetery, alongside her mother, in a grave that was long unmarked.
+A tombstone inscribed "Here Lies the Goddess-like Miss Anderson," commissioned through a partnership of the South Carolina Numismatic Association, Midlands Coin Club and South Carolina African American Heritage Commission, was installed in June 2023 at the cemetery.